Ultrasensitive particles offer new way to find cancer

 In experiments reported in the February 12, 2009, issue of the journal Nature, the scientists identified 10 metabolites that become more abundant in prostate cells as cancer progresses.
 Their studies showed that one of these chemicals, sarcosine, helps prostate cancer cells invade surrounding tissue.

-Cancer - Detection
+- Category: Detection

 Some colon cancers are destined to spread to the liver and other parts of the body, whereas others are successfully treated by surgical removal of the tumor.
 Now, Howard Hughes Medical Institute investigators have found that the ability of a colon tumor to metastasize arises early in its development.